 Money, Money, Money! – a rare ABBA recording was sold for 42,000 Kronor ($6,600) in an online auction.
 Produced in 1981 to celebrate their manager Stig Anderson’s 50th birthday, a very limited edition of only 200 copies of the single had been produced.
 Thomas Nordin, a big ABBA fan, started collecting all things related to the famous Swedish group when he was nine years old, that was way back in 1974.
 Over the years he accumulated a collection of some 25,000 ABBA related items from around the world.
-His collection included other rare and unusual items such as, ABBA clogs made to American market, ABBA soaps and dolls, original posters and a very large collection of clippings and books.
+His collection included other rare and unusual items such as ABBA clogs made to the American market, ABBA soaps and dolls, original posters and a very large collection of clippings and books.

 Other items sold at the auction include a purple vest with group’s name, bought for 31,500 Kronor ($4900), a rare soap for 4,000 Kronor ($625) and a small red bag for 13,000 Kronor ($2030.)